 Living in poverty contributes to those on lower incomes experiencing poorer physical health and being more likely to have mental health issues.
 Over a quarter of working-age people in the poorest fifth of the population experience depression or anxiety.
 The pressures of living in poverty cause considerable stress, which is often linked to poorer mental health as well as strained relationships within families.
-The long-term effects of poverty culminate in people in deprived areas having significantly lower life expectancy than those in better-off places.
+The long-term effects of poverty culminate in people in deprived areas having significantly lower life expectancy than those living in more affluent places.

 In addition to having lower incomes week to week, people in poverty are also much less likely to be able to build up savings to help cover unexpected expenses, invest in improvements to their homes or access opportunities.
 One in three of those in the poorest fifth have no savings at all.
-People on low incomes are also more likely to get into problem debt through falling behind with bills and credit payments.
-One in six people in the poorest fifth of the population report that they are in problem debt, most commonly falling behind with Council Tax payments, rent or utility bills.
-In 2022 to 2023 fuel-utility bills saw a massive increase as a result of the war in Ukraine, hitting those in poverty the worst.
-In the closing months of 2023 and into 2024 these utility costs rose sharply again.
+People on low incomes are also more likely to get into problematic debt through falling behind with bills and credit payments.
+One in six people in the poorest fifth of the population report that they are in problematic debt, most commonly falling behind with Council Tax payments, rent or utility bills.
+Under the October to December 2024 direct debit price cap imposed by the previous government (and likely borne out by the current government), the average annual bill for typical gas and electricity consumption is still £1,717.
+This is well below the peak level of £2,380 level under the Energy Price Guarantee from October 2022 to June 2023, but still 41% higher than in Winter 2021/22, and going into 2025 these utility costs are set to rise sharply again.

 People claiming Universal Credit (UC) must currently wait a minimum of five weeks for their first payment.
+In reality, this wait often extends beyond five weeks due to errors or complications with claims.
+Although claimants are offered an Advance Payment (effectively a loan to cover living costs during the wait), this has to be repaid, leaving recipients with less money to live on in subsequent months.
 Aside from one week admin/processing time this is due to the policy that UC is paid monthly, in arrears, on the often erroneous assumption that a claimant has enough money to cover living expenses for this waiting period.
-As UC has been rolled-out across the region, the DWP whilst dealing with many UC claimants' grant applications, the issue of 'log-jammed' claims has not been resolved.
-It is clear that the five weeks' waiting time for a decision is rarely been even met, with claimants still having to wait too long for a decision (sometimes as long as six months), living without the money they need to cover essentials and stay out of debt.
+As UC has now long been rolled-out across the region, the

+DWP whilst dealing with many UC claimants' grant applications, are still tackling the issue of 'logjammed' claims.
+It is still clear that the five weeks' waiting time for a decision has rarely been even met, with claimants still having to wait too long for a decision (sometimes as long as six months), living without the money they need to cover essentials and stay out of debt.